 You only have a few seconds to make a good first impression on a phone call.
 Make sure you are polite and put the other person at ease.
 Otherwise, they won’t want to talk to you.

 How you start the phone call depends on the relationship with the other person.
-For a business call, briefly introduce yourself and state the reason for your call.
+For business calls, briefly introduce yourself and state the reason for your call.
 For personal calls, first, ask how the other person is doing and if it is the right time to talk.

 You never want to offend the person at the other end of the call.
 Be sincere with how you start any phone conversation and make sure they feel like they have your full attention.
 They shouldn’t hear distracting background noises.

 Don’t sound robotic when you call someone for business, but make sure the lines aren’t fuzzy on how to communicate with them.
-Start politely by asking for them properly.
+Stay focused and stick to the key points!

 Next, break the ice and then dive into the business you need to complete with them.
-They will appreciate the tone, the professionalism, and the efficiency.
+They will appreciate the tone, professionalism, and efficiency.

 Introduce yourself properly and politely to start the flow of the conversation.